Ramya-Ranjan/MADHAV-ECOMMERCE-SALES-DASHBOARD/README.md

 How to Use:

-* Clone or download the repository to your local machine.
+* Clone or download the repository to your Microsoft PowerBI Desktop.

 * Open the Power BI file in your Power BI Desktop application.